 “Fight fair, but avoid fair fights.” —John Czepiel

-You may EXCLUDE some countries from your list but otherwise keep your doors open.
+3.Geographical preferences - most competitors will only consider their favorite places.
+You may cross off some countries from your list, but keep your options open.

-The immediate purpose of your Recruiting Profile is to generate hot leads.
-(Covered in the next Chapter.)
+The main purpose of your profile is to generate hot leads (which we'll cover in the next chapter).

-A good profile upgrades you to the level of superior candidate.
-Its impact is twofold – you project a strong image to the recruiter (sell yourself) and at the same time it gives you the confidence that is often the winning factor in a job search.
+Having a well-crafted profile elevates you to the level of a superior candidate.
+It projects a strong image to recruiters and gives you the confidence needed to win in the job search.

 In fact, the opposite is true: most international schools enroll students from upper class families, as well as wealthy expatriate circles, diplomatic and business communities.
 Thus these candidates miss their target entirely.
 Schools discard thousands of such applications every year and their senders may never know why.

 A picture is worth a thousand words, but the wrong picture can be a thousand words of rejection.
 At international schools, students wear uniforms and teachers are expected to look professional.